 The collection of matrices $\{ R_\phi(k) \}$ forms a tensor $R_\phi$ that defines how the operator acts in the frequency domain.
 However, the FNO does not learn weights for all possible modes.
-Instead, it truncates the representation to a subset of the lowest-frequency components, $|k_j| \leq k_{\text{max}, j}$ along each spatial dimension $j$.
+Instead, it truncates the representation to a subset of the lowest-frequency components, $|k_m| \leq K_{m}$ along each spatial dimension $m$, for some frequency integer frequency cutoff $K_{m}$.
 This truncation encodes a physically meaningful inductive bias.
 In many systems governed by PDEs, most of the signal's structure and long-range correlations are concentrated in low frequencies, while higher frequencies mainly contain fine-scale noise or local fluctuations.
 By focusing the learning process on these dominant components, the spectral convolution achieves a compact and data-efficient parameterization.
-The neglected higher frequencies are not lost entirely but can be reconstructed indirectly through the nonlinearities, residual connections, and channel-mixing layers of the model.
-This design mirrors how coarse-scale dynamics determine fine-scale structures in many physical systems.
+The neglected higher frequencies are not lost entirely but can be reconstructed indirectly through nonlinearities, residual connections, and channel-mixing layers of the model.